 Dining in Novigrad

-Novigrad is home the critically acclaimed restaurant Damir i Ornella, a small and cosy restaurant with only six tables.
+Novigrad is home to the critically acclaimed restaurant Damir i Ornella, a small and cosy restaurant with only six tables.
 Their motto is ‘from sea to plate’ and they take great pride in the freshness and quality of the fish they serve – something they have termed ‘Mediterranean sashimi’.

-Konoba Cok is another fine dining option, again serving top notch seafood dishes.
+Konoba Cok is another fine dining option, again serving top-notch seafood dishes.